Accretion history dependence of the halo depletion radius: Discussions

 \subsection{Impact of major merger}

 Theoretical models of the halo boundary typically assume that the halo accretes smoothly with a given accretion rate.
 However, real halos grow not only via smooth accretion but also through mergers.
 In particular, major mergers can significantly perturb the mass and velocity distribution within halos, invalidating the smooth accretion as well as spherical symmetry assumptions.
 Moreover, the definitions of various spherical boundaries become problematic and can fluctuate significantly in the presence of major mergers.
 To assess the impact of major mergers on our results, we repeat the analysis excluding halos that experienced a recent major merger, defined as the accretion of a progenitor with a mass ratio greater than 1:9 within the past dynamical time, $t_{\mathrm{dyn}}$.
 Removing such systems allows us to isolate the dependence of halo boundaries on smoother accretion rather than transient merger-driven disturbances.
+In the following analysis, the sample obtained after excluding halos that experienced recent major mergers is referred to as the ``smooth sample''.
+The number of halos in each smooth sample bin is also listed in Table~\ref{tab:halo_number}.
+The fraction of removed major merger systems in each bin is labelled in Figure~\ref{fig:prof_dependence_smooth}.

 Figure~\ref{fig:prof_dependence_smooth} shows the density slope and MFR profiles for these smoothly accreting halos, while Figure~\ref{fig:r_dependence_smooth} presents the resulting radii.
-The slope profiles are only mildly affected, the depth becomes slightly deeper, consistent with \citet{2014ApJ...789....1D}.
+The slope profiles are only mildly affected, the depth becomes slightly deeper, consistent with \citet{DK14}.
 The splashback radius $\rsp$ increases slightly, particularly for high $\Gdyn$ halos.

 In contrast, the MFR profiles show stronger responses.
 Excluding halos that have experienced recent major mergers reduces the depth of the inflow trough at all redshifts.
 Furthermore, for $\Gdyn \gtrsim 1$, the characteristic outflow associated with the splashback feature becomes more pronounced.
 This behavior indicates that, in the fast accretion regime, the accretion mode plays an important role in shaping the outer dynamical structure.